LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 ---

-More detailed will be on the next lecture
+More detailed will be on the next lecture<br>
+Thank you for your attention!